moq-wg/moq-transport/draft-ietf-moq-transport.md

 sends them a GOAWAY.

-When a publisher receives the GOAWAY, it starts of the process of connecting to the new relay and sending the announces but does not stop publishing data to the old relay.
+When a publisher receives the GOAWAY, it starts of the process of connecting to the new relay and sending the announces, but it does not stop publishing data to the old relay.
 The new relay will send the subscribes and the publisher and at this point the publisher can start sending any new data to new relay instead of the old relay.
 Once data is going to the new relay, the announcement and connection to the old relay can be stopped.

 ## Relay Object Handling